Jesus addresses a large crowd that has when you want to build a tower, you must sit down and calculate the cost.

 finish. -- The word translated as "to finish" is uncommon and used for the first time here.
 It means to "bring to an end", "accomplish", and "achieve", "fulfill" a promise, and in the passive, "will be accomplished".
 However, it is a form of a very common Greek word that means "to finish" or "fulfill" with the addition of a common prefix meaning "out of".

-ὅτι [332 verses](adv/conj) "That" is hoti, which introduces a statement of fact "with regard to the fact that," "seeing that," and acts as a causal adverb meaning "for what," "because," "since," and "wherefore."
-This is the same word can be translated as both "because" and "that" in the same verse when answering two different types of questions.
+ὅτι (adv/conj) Untranslated is hoti, which introduces a statement of fact "with regard to the fact that", "seeing that," and acts as a causal adverb meaning "for what", "because", "since," and "wherefore." -- The word translated as "that" introduces a statement of fact or cause.

-ἄνθρωπος [209 verses](noun sg masc nom) "Man" is anthropos, which is "man," and, in plural, "mankind."
-It also means "humanity" and that which is human and opposed to that which is animal or inanimate.
-Used as a form of address, it is a bit contemptuous, "sir."
+ὁ ἄνθρωπος (noun sg masc nom) "Man" is anthropos, which is "man," and, in plural, "mankind."
+It also means "humanity" and that which is human and opposed to that which is animal or inanimate. -- The Greek word for "man" also means "person" and "humanity" in the singular.

-καὶ [1089 verses](conj/adv) "And" is kai, which is the conjunction joining phrases and clauses, "and," or "also."
+καὶ (conj/adv) "And" is kai, which is the conjunction joining phrases and clauses, "and," or "but."
 After words implying sameness, "as" (the same opinion as you).
 Used in series, joins positive with negative "Not only...but also."
-Also used to give emphasis, "even," "also," and "just."
-In a series, it can be translated as "not only...but also."
-After words implying sameness "as." -
+Also used to give emphasis, "even", "also," and "just." -- The Greek word translated as "and" is used as the conjunction "and", but it also is used to add emphasis ("also") and, In a series, it is best translated as "not only...but also."

-ἐκτελέσαι.
-[2 verses](verb aor inf act) "To finish" is ekteleō , which means to "bring to an end", "accomplish", and "achieve", "fulfill" a promise, and in the passive, "will be accomplished".
+ἐκτελέσαι. [uncommon](verb aor inf act) "To finish" is ekteleō , which means to "bring to an end", "accomplish", and "achieve", "fulfill" a promise, and in the passive, "will be accomplished".